Lyfralston/PaddlePaddle/Emory/README.md

 ## 5. Pretrained models

-We provide a pretrained model, which can be downloaded from  [BaiduYun](),  keyword is: .
+We provide a pretrained model, which can be downloaded from  [BaiduYun](https://pan.baidu.com/s/1XWdR6KfiBdNyjjsEJF1cOg?pwd=klpa),  keyword is: klpa.
 You should unzip and put it in the main directory.